ricky-liao/FoodChoice/README.md

 ## Reflection

-  - What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)
+  - What was the context for this project?
   - What did you set out to build?
   - Why was this project challenging and therefore a really good learning experience?
   - What were some unexpected obstacles?